cirosantilli/cirosantilli.github.io/interests.md

 I am interested in:

 - elearning
-- user gamification / analytics like Stackoverflow uses
+- user gamification / analytics like Stack Overflow uses
+- lightweight markup languages
-- source control and interfaces like Git, svn, GitHub)
+- source control and interfaces like Git, Subversion, GitHub
 - CMSs
-- lightweight markup languages
 - companies that rely on open source software
 - companies that offer amazing free products like Google or GitHub.